tfelix/bestia-docs/content/docs/mechanics/_index.md

 When a world is created it is assumed it will last for {{< katex >}}x{{< /katex >}} days.
 If the Chaos manages to destroy a world in `80%` of this time we interpret this as an cult advantage {{< katex >}}ca{{< /katex >}} of `20%`, likewise if the Order keeps a world alive for `130%` of its estimated time their {{< katex >}}ca{{< /katex >}} is `30%`.

+> The boni are not yet fully designed, feel free to make suggestions.

 ### Auction House